nycnoise/accesshotline.com/README.md

 ## NEAT THINGS

-Just adding a few for now, will keep adding; feel free to submit your own through the [Volunteer form](https://tally.so/r/68LMyk).
+A few for now, will keep adding; feel free to submit your own through the [Volunteer form](https://tally.so/r/68LMyk).

 • **[A.I.R.
 NYC](https://www.airnyc.club)** –– "a collective of disabled and chronically ill artists and organizers" + air purifier lending library